 - a room humidifier

-Sleeping position can affect the likelihood of snoring.
-Sleeping on your back can cause the relaxed tongue to block the airway.
+Sleeping position may affect snoring.
+A person who sleeps on their back can cause their tongue to relax and block the airway.

 - sleeping on your side

-- raising the head of the bed a few inches
+- raising the head of the bed by a few inches

-- using a “anti-snore pillow” to improve neck position
+- using an anti-snore pillow to improve neck position

-In a person who carries excess weight, fat tissue can surround and narrow the airway, and snoring can result from the obstructed airflow.
+In a person with obesity, fat tissue can surround and narrow the airway, obstructing the airflow, which can lead to snoring.

 A custom-fitted oral appliance, similar to a retainer or mouth guard, may help keep the airway open by moving the tongue and jaw slightly forward.

-8. Close your mouth and purse your lips.
-Hold for 30 seconds.
+- Closing your mouth and pursing your lips, and holding this for 30 seconds.

-Exercises need to be practiced consistently to see any results.
+A person will need to practice these exercises consistently and regularly to see results.

 Tobacco smoke is an irritant that can result in tissue inflammation.
 The upper airway is a narrow passage, so even small amounts of inflammation can restrict airflow.

-Quitting smoking can help reduce this inflammation as well as the risk of other diseases and conditions.
+Quitting smoking can help reduce this risk and lower the likelihood of other diseases and conditions.

 Develop a good sleep hygiene program by getting consistent sleep on a comfortable bed, in a dark, cool room.
-Inadequate sleep has been linked to weight gain and it can lead to snoring.
+Experts link inadequate sleep with weight gain, which can lead to snoring.

-Some other tips for getting a good night’s sleep include:
+Where possible, follow these tips for getting a good night’s sleep:

-- using blinds or heavy curtains to keep out the light
+- using blinds or heavy curtains to restrict outside light

 Continuous positive airway pressure (CPAP)

-Uvulopalatopharyngoplasty (UPPP): This removes excess tissue from the soft palate and uvula.
+- Uvulopalatopharyngoplasty removes excess tissue from the soft palate and uvula.